Susan Aitken: City councillor; 2012–2017

-City council leader, 2017―present
+City council leader, 2017―2026

 Aitken took office as leader of the SNP-led administration on 9 May 2017, formally appointed as such on 18 May 2017, and immediately wrote to COSLA on behalf of Glasgow City Council, seeking to rejoin.

-On 19 January 2019, Councillor Aitken’s administration announced that it would meet equal pay settlements after Court of Session ruled against Glasgow City Council in a long-running legal dispute which had begun under the previous administration, and which had been a central part of the SNP's 2017 manifesto.
+On 19 January 2019, Councillor Aitken's administration announced that it would meet equal pay settlements after Court of Session ruled against Glasgow City Council in a long-running legal dispute which had begun under the previous administration, and which had been a central part of the SNP's 2017 manifesto.
 Workers later took part in industrial action with support of the GMB and Unison unions over delays to agree compensation payments and a new pay and benefits scheme.

+Resignation

+In May 2026, Aitken announced she would stand down as Leader of Glasgow City Council on 10 September 2026.
+She stood down as Scottish National Party Group Leader with immediate effect.
+COSLA Resources Spokesperson and Glasgow City Council City Treasurer/Depute Leader Ricky Bell took over with immediate effect.

 Controversies

+Vermin attack dismissal

 In October 2021, when questioned by the Scottish Affairs Select Committee about council workers who had been attacked by vermin whilst collecting waste, Aitken replied: "All cities have rats."
 In July 2025 media reported citywide rat infestations.
 She also suggested that Glasgow's waste problems were the fault of former British Prime Minister Margaret Thatcher.